Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Anti-Kodaira Fibration: Proof of Proposition

 We call the composition $\mu \circ \pi: X \dashrightarrow T$ above satisfying Proposition \ref{prop-nak} (1) - (2) the {\it Chow reduction} of $\pi: X \dashrightarrow Y$, which is unique up to isomorphism.

 Theorem \ref{thm-chow-equiv} below is a generalization of Nakayama \cite[Theorem 4.19]{Nak-INS} with exactly the same proof.
 Note that his special MRC fibration there (also a Chow reduction) is used only to secure our following assumption that $g\circ\pi=\pi\circ f$ for some dominant self-map $g$ on the base of the Chow reduction $\pi$, precisely, for him to show in \cite[Proof of Theorem 4.19, page 592, lines 4-9, after the display]{Nak-INS} that his $Y$ and $Y_1$ there are birational (to the same $W$ there) so that $f : X \to X$ descends to a rational self-map $g : Y \dashrightarrow Y$.
 Then his argument there further shows that $g$ is a surjective {\it endomorphism}.
 His polarized assumption is only used to show that $g$ is polarized.

+Recall that we say a dominant map $\pi:X\dashrightarrow Y$ of normal projective varieties has {\it connected fibres} if the normalization of the graph $\overline{\Gamma_\pi}\to Y$ has connected fibres.
+In characteristic $0$, by the Stein factorization, it is equivalent to saying that the function field $k(Y)$ is algebraically closed in $k(X)$.

-\begin{theorem} (cf.~\cite[Theorem 4.19]{Nak-INS}) Let $\pi:X\dashrightarrow Y$ be a dominant map of normal projective varieties with connected general fibres.
+\begin{theorem} (cf.~\cite[Theorem 4.19]{Nak-INS}) Let $\pi:X\dashrightarrow Y$ be a dominant map of normal projective varieties with connected fibres.
 Let $f:X\to X$ be a surjective endomorphism and $g:Y\dashrightarrow Y$ a dominant self-map such that $g\circ\pi=\pi\circ f$.
 Suppose $\pi$ is a Chow reduction of itself.
 Then $g$ is a surjective endomorphism. \end{theorem}

 We now recall some fundamental results about Iitaka fibrations. \begin{lemma} Let $X$ be a normal projective variety.
 Let $D_1$ and $D_2$ be two effective Cartier divisors with $D_2-D_1$ effective and $\kappa(X,D_1)=\kappa(X,D_2)$.
 Then for $t\gg 1$, the Iitaka fibrations $\phi_{tD_i}$ satisfy $\phi_{tD_1}=\sigma\circ \phi_{tD_2}$ for some birational map $\sigma$. \end{lemma}